avantrec/soco-cli/README.md

 Most `sonos` commands are accepted.
 The sequential operator ` : ` cannot be used, nor can `loop` statements or the `wait` and `wait_until` commands.

 Interactive mode is started with the `-i` or `--interactive` command line option.
 Optionally, a speaker name can be given, in which case all commands will be directed to that speaker.
+If the `SPKR` environment variable is set, that will be used as the single speaker to operate on unless a speaker name is provided on the command line.

 **Example:**